appsmithorg/appsmith-docs/website/docs/packages/reference/package.md

 # Module

-Modules in Appsmith are integral components of a Package tailored.
-They are reusable components containing queries and JSObjects that can yield results across multiple applications within the same workspace.
+Modules in Appsmith are integral parts of a Package.
+Packages consist of reusable Query and JSObject components, designed to provide consistent results across multiple applications within the same workspace.

 This page provides information on the various properties and settings available within modules.